-2.15 WARNING DEVICES
+2.14 WARNING DEVICES

-Take care when placing warning signs, work signs, traffic management devices, or plant and equipment within the road reserve to ensure that these do not interfere with or restrict sight lines, particularly at intersections and ensure that the devices are not obscured by trees or other objects.
+Precautions must be taken when placing warning signs, work signs, traffic management devices, or plant and equipment within the road reserve to ensure that these do not interfere with or restrict sight lines, particularly at intersections and ensure that the devices are not obscured by trees or other objects.

 Ensure that road work signs reflect the current conditions of the site.
-Remove or cover signs such as T1-5 (worker symbolic), temporary speed reductions and the like, when the signs are not in use, such as when no persons are on site.
+Remove or cover signs such as T1-5 (worker symbolic), temporary speed reductions and the like, when the signs are not in use or not applicable, such as when no workers are on site.
 Refer to AS 1742 and to the AGTTM for guidance on the appropriate use of these signs.